-It is the same solution actually: using fields.
+It is actually the same solution: using AutoCAD fields.
 I cover this in several samples if you already purchased AutoCAD Block Best Practices.
 But if you haven’t read it, let us see how it works.

 Showing Drawing Information in Model Space

 Adding custom information

 If you use model space, then you need to define custom AutoCAD drawing properties.
 This properties will be recognized by AutoCAD for your current drawing, but no longer recognized when you open other drawings.

 Click the big A to see AutoCAD menu, choose drawing utilities>drawing properties.
 Go to custom tab, then add any information you want to have in your drawing.

 Now we already have the information we need.